2024-05-07

 - Navigate to /sdcard/Download and click on Burp_cert.der.

-- If you are using Android 9 or below, you may be requested to set a secure lock screen.
+- If using Android 9 or below, you may be requested to set a secure lock screen.
 Comply and set a lock.

 - Follow the instructions from our FAQ to install Magisk: How to install Magisk on Genymotion?